How to get the most out of your doctor appointment

 - Write down your top three concerns.

-- Think about your symptoms and how to describe them.
-How long have you had them?
+- Think about your symptoms or your child’s symptoms and how to describe them.
+How long have the symptoms been occurring?
 Have you noticed any patterns?

 - Put together a list of past doctor visits.
-It will help your doctor to know if you are being treated for other conditions.
+It will help your doctor to know if treatment is happening for other conditions.

-- Think about what might make it hard for you to take your medications or go to follow-up visits.
-Your doctor might be able to help with your situation.
+- Think about what might make it hard for you or your family member to take medications or go to follow-up visits.
+The doctor might be able to help with the situation.

 What to take to your appointment